Rawat-Senpai/My-News-App/README.md

 # My-News-App
+Free app which fetch data from api . cover helth , sports and tech section of news.
-This app fetch data from  newsApi.org  API with use of retrofit library and fragment to show different sacction  like sports section , health section and Tech section .
+This app fetch data from newsApi.org  API with use of retrofit library ->fragment to show different sacction  like sports section , health section and Tech section .

 ->Splash screen of App
 -